 The trust institution developed in English jurisprudence out of the medieval customary law as amended by case law and common law.
-From Simpson's (1986) survey of the "The History of the Land Law", and Neeson's (1993) study of "Commoners: Common Right, Enclosure and Social Change in England, 1700-1820" the situation in England in medieval and early modern time until enclosure in some respects was remarkably similar to the situation in Norway far into last century.
+From Simpson (1986)'s survey of the "The History of the Land Law", and Neeson (1993)'s study of "Commoners: Common Right, Enclosure and Social Change in England, 1700-1820" the situation in England in medieval and early modern time until enclosure in some respects was remarkably similar to the situation in Norway far into last century.
 Two similarities are of particular interest here: the practice of distributing rights to specific resources rather than a piece of land.
-And the practice of sharing management, or perhaps it could be called a form of co-management.
+And the practice of sharing mangement, or perhaps it could be called a form of co-management.

-Distributed rights, co-management and "viability bundles" in medieval property rights systems
+4.1 Distributed rights, co-management and "viability bundles" in medieval property rights systems

-The similarities between England and Norway before enclosure are notable particularly in the widespread distribution of rights to specific resources to different interested parties.
+The similarities between England and Norway before enclosure are noteable particularly in the widespread distribution of rights to specific resources to different interested parties.
 While one farmer could hold rights to pasture another could hold the right to the timber trees while both could have right to fuelwood.
 Resources useful to the farms as economic enterprises were the main concern.
 Ownership of the ground upon which these resources were located was never a big issue.
-The importance of the ground as a repository for all resources not specified (and already distributed) elsewhere, became apparent as society started to change more
+The importance of the ground as a repository for all resources not specified (and already distributed) elswhere, became apparent as society started to change more rapidly.
+Basically, the ground came to be seen as being held by the lord of the manor.
+Again, this happened much earlier in England than in Norway.